How to Access Safe Mode If Windows Won’t Start Correctly or Fully Load

 Type the appropriate bcdedit command and press enter

-Now you can exit out of the command prompt and choose the Turn off your PC option and then start it back up again.
+Now you can exit out of the command prompt by typing exit and pressing enter.
+Choose the Turn off your PC option from the blue menu and then start it back up again.
+Remove your USB flash drive so the computer boots from the internal hard drive.

-Then when it starts up, you will be running in Safe Mode and can then perform the required steps needed to get your computer fixed so you can use it as you normally would.
+Then when it starts up, you will be running in Safe Mode.
+You can then perform the required steps needed to get your computer fixed so you can use it as you normally would.
+You can easily uninstall bad drivers or remove malware from this isolated environment.

 Safe Mode black desktop